TuanAnh0108/QtDesigner---Python-Projects/CriteriaC.md

     output = []
     string = self.lineEdit.text()
     for line in f:
-        if not line.startswith(string):  #if the line not startwith the String Input, append it to the output list => The name             output.append(line)                 deleted will no longer in the list f.close()
+        if not line.startswith(string):  #if the line not startwith the String Input, append it to the output list => The name                                          # deleted will no longer in the list output.append(line)
+    f.close()
     f = open(fn, "w")
     f.writelines(output)    #Write the output list to the Database file